Can I Recover Compensation for Food Poisoning?

 According to the Centers for Disease Control and Prevention, around 48 million people become sick yearly from food poisoning.
 That is about one out of every six Americans.
 In addition, every year, 128,000 people are hospitalized, and 3,000 pass away from this food-borne illness.

-Yet, while food poisoning is relatively common, if you or a loved one got sick and endured life-changing damages because of it, you may be able to recover compensation for all the losses you sustained.
+Yet, while food poisoning is relatively common, if you or a loved one got sick and endured life-changing damages because of it, you may be able to recover compensation for all the losses you sustained by filing a food poisoning claim.

 Schedule a Consultation